First Battle of Loc Ninh: Battle of Loc Ninh

-Hay ordered the 1st Brigade to move its headquarters to Quần Lợi Base Camp to prepare for a renewed attack on Loc Ninh.
+Hay ordered the 1st Brigade to move its headquarters to Quản Lợi Base Camp to prepare for a renewed attack on Loc Ninh.
 Just after midnight on 31 October, rockets and mortar shells began pounding the district compound, the Special Forces camp, and the airstrip artillery firebase.
 As the barrage ended, helicopter gunships and an AC-47 arrived over Loc Ninh and began firing on suspected assembly areas.
 They were met by heavy machine gun fire from the PAVN 208th Anti-Aircraft Battalion which a forward air controller later said was the heaviest antiaircraft fire he had ever seen in South Vietnam.
 At approximately 02:00 hundreds of 272nd Regiment troops emerged from the treeline on the eastern side of the airstrip.
 Their attack was met by interlocking fire from the three US/ARVN positions around the airstrip.
 A small group of VC made it across the airstrip and fought their way into the district headquarters compound, however as no follow-up troops were able to advance they soon abandoned their attack and withdrew.
 At dawn the 272nd Regiment withdrew east, leaving 110 dead.
 ARVN/US losses were nine killed and 59 wounded.
 The 1/28th Infantry was sent southeast of Loc Ninh in pursuit of the 272nd Regiment and killed 11 VC over the next two days, but failed to locate the main body of the 272nd Regiment.

 On the evening of 1 November, the 84A Artillery Regiment hit Loc Ninh with mortar and rocket fire and a battalion from the 272nd Regiment then hit the district compound with machine gun fire, however, this attack was just a diversion, and at 00:30 on 2 November, 82-mm mortar shells began to hit the 1/18th Infantry firebase.
 US night observation posts around the base reported that VC forces were converging, detonated their Claymore mines and retreated into the base perimeter.
 The VC sprayed the base with fire to try to locate the US heavy weapons positions but the US troops had been ordered to hold their fire.
 When VC mortars began firing on the base they were engaged by helicopter gunships which were then met by antiaircraft fire from at least 12 heavy machine guns and fighter-bombers were called in to silence these.
 At 04:15, the 273rd Regiment began its attack which was met with intense defensive fire.
 Faced with this by 04:45, the VC began to withdraw.
 At dawn, the 1/18th policed the perimeter finding 263 VC dead while drag marks and blood trails suggested their losses were even higher.
 US losses were one killed and eight wounded.